-In landscapes where braided streams occur naturally, the plant and animal communities have adapted to frequent and rapid changes in the channel and
+In landscapes where braided streams occur naturally, the plant and animal communities have adapted to frequent and rapid changes in the channel riparian area.
+In cases where disturbances trigger the braiding process, however, physical conditions might be too dynamic for many species.